 Books: Grady wrote MetaCapitalism, one of the highest selling business-to-business e-business books (half a million copies and reprinted in eight languages) and Wisdom of the CEO, a best selling book on management.
 He has also published books on religion and politics, The New Enlightenment, A Search for Global Civilization, Peace, and Spiritual Growth in the 21st Century; retirement, ENDGAME, Poetry of Retirement; and coming of age in the 21st century, The Adventures of Felix the Flamingo.

 Having retired after the sale of the PwC consulting businesses to IBM in 2002, he now writes books and political commentary, as well as managing start up businesses.
 Most recently he has been awarded three U.S. patents for drone control systems, as part of a new autonomous drone business he is developing.
 A great deal of his current time is devoted to promoting businesses and public policies supporting disease prevention, healthy food, and regenerative farming.

-His community service has included volunteer boards such as the Washington Performing Arts Society, the Madeira School, and Jesuit Volunteers International, preparing/serving meals for AIDS victims through the Knights of Malta, math and science tutoring in East Palo Alto, and community building with PUSH EXCEL and Communities in Schools in New York.
+His community service has included volunteer boards such as the Washington Performing Arts Society, the Madeira School, and Jesuit Volunteers International, preparing/serving meals for AIDS victims through the Knights of Malta, math and science tutoring for minority students in East Palo Alto, and community building with PUSH EXCEL and Communities in Schools in Chicago and New York.

 He is married with two children, both Stanford graduates.
-He enjoys offshore sailing and exploring America on his motorcycle.
+He enjoys offshore sailing, hiking, and exploring America on his motorcycle.

 His books and articles range from U.S. politics, foreign policy, government management, corporate business strategy and management, health care policy, food/nutrition/disease prevention/regenerative farming, religion, technology, retirement, and life.
 He has spoken and lectured worldwide on each of these subjects.